Nevada

 3. Chinese (Incl.
 Mandarin, Cantonese)

-29.8% of the households in Nevada reported speaking a non-English language at home as their primary shared language, which is higher than the national average of 21.7%.
+29.5% of the households in Nevada reported speaking a non-English language at home as their primary shared language, which is approximately the same as the national average of N/A%.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 View Data